terraform-redhat/terraform-rhcs-rosa-classic/modules/machine-pool/README.md

 ## Introduction

-This Terraform sub-module is dedicated to managing the machine pool for Red Hat OpenShift Service on AWS (ROSA) clusters.
-It enables users to efficiently configure and scale machine pools post-deployment, ensuring optimal resource allocation and performance for workloads within the ROSA cluster environment.
-With this module, users can easily adjust the size and specifications of machine pools, facilitating seamless adaptation to changing workload demands and operational requirements in ROSA clusters hosted on AWS.
+This Terraform sub-module manages the machine pool for ROSA Classic clusters.
+It enables you to efficiently configure and scale machine pools after cluster deployment, ensuring optimal resource allocation and performance for workloads within the ROSA Classic cluster environment.
+With this module, you can easily adjust the size and specifications of machine pools, facilitating seamless adaptation to changing workload demands and operational requirements in ROSA Classic clusters.

-For more info see [Using machine pools on your cluster](https://registry.terraform.io/providers/terraform-redhat/rhcs/latest/docs/guides/machine-pool)
+For more information, see [Using machine pools on your cluster](https://registry.terraform.io/providers/terraform-redhat/rhcs/latest/docs/guides/machine-pool).

 ## Prerequisites

-Ensure that you have an existing Red Hat OpenShift Service on AWS (ROSA) cluster deployed on AWS. (see [rosa-cluster-classic sub-module](../rosa-cluster-classic/README.md))
+Make sure you have an existing ROSA Classic cluster. (see [rosa-cluster-classic sub-module](../rosa-cluster-classic/README.md))

 <!-- BEGIN_AUTOMATED_TF_DOCS_BLOCK -->
 ## Requirements